python-zk/kazoo/docs/testing.rst

 Testing
 =======

-Kazoo has several test harnasses used internally for its own tests that are exposed as public API's for use in your own tests for common Zookeeper cluster management and session testing.
+Kazoo has several test harnesses used internally for its own tests that are exposed as public API's for use in your own tests for common Zookeeper cluster management and session testing.
 They can be mixed in with your own `unittest` or `nose` tests along with a `mock` object that allows you to force specific `KazooClient` command to fail in various ways.

-Kazoo Test Harnass
+Kazoo Test Harness
 ==================

 The :class:`~kazoo.testing.KazooTestHarness` can be used directly or mixed in